MNLierman/MNLiermans-Asus-Merlin-Scripts/README.md

 <br>

 ### Network Performance Improvement Scripts
-I'm not going to create an index entry for all of these misc scripts, as they are too great in number.

 **Net Optimize:** Script that optimzies the routers networking functions.
 This will force the router to utilize it's memory a little more efficently for packet receive/send, with buffers large enough that on a busy home network, playing high-bandwidth games and streaming movies at the same time doesn't result in packet drop due to too small of buffers and a packet qeueig running on just 1 ofr the cores (this is the default).